igor-couto/vscode-akaroa-theme/README.md

 ## Feedback

 * Working in progress for some lenguages.
 There are still some adjustments to be made.
+* I will gladly accept all your comments

 ## License

 Licensed under the [MIT](LICENSE) license.

 ## Author

 * **Igor Couto** - [igor.fcouto@gmail.com](mailto:igor.fcouto@gmail.com)